 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Cannabidiol (CBD) is a compound found in the cannabis plant.
-There are various types of CBD available, including full-spectrum, broad-spectrum, and isolate.
+Various types of CBD are available, including full-spectrum, broad-spectrum, and isolate.
 Many companies have also started to sell CBD oils, gummies, topicals, and other forms of CBD for a wide range of potential uses.

 The following article details the known information about CBD, the main types available, product options, and health considerations.

 - Best range of CBD oil flavors and strengths: FABCBD Oil

 - Best organic CBD oil: NuLeaf Naturals Oils

 - Best high-strength CBD oil: Spruce Lab Grade CBD Oil

 - Best CBD salve: Joy Organics Organic CBD Salve

 - Best all-purpose CBD cream: Spruce Topical CBD Cream

 - Best night and day CBD gummies: FABCBD CBD Gummies